ronbonica/ronbonica.github.io/_posts/2025-10-07-citizen-soldier.md

 title: "The Citizen Soldier Finds Peace"
 date: 2025-10-7
 categories:
-  - America
+  - My Family
 tags:
-  - Felix A. Bonica
+  - Felix A. Boniica
 ---

 Felix A. Bonica was born to Stefano and Maria Bonica in 1922.
 In 1942, he joined a militant antifascist organization.
 He was inducted into that organization just after his 21st birthday.